cupy/cupy/docs/source/contribution.rst

 .. note::

-   We are incrementally enforcing the above rules.
-   Some existing codes may not be complying, but all new code contributions should follow the above rules.
+     We are incrementally enforcing the above rules, so some existing code may not follow the above guidelines, but please ensure all new contributions do.

 .. _testing-guide: